-Not only did our physical systems evolve through the long process of natural selection, but so did our mental organs.
-The brain itself utilizes about 40% of all available genes.
-When it comes to self preservation, nature is especially parsimonious in shaping the brains survival systems to become extraordinarily efficient.
+The brain utilizes about 40% of all available genes and consumes over 20% of our caloric intake.
+When it comes to self preservation, nature is especially parsimonious in shaping the brains survival systems to become incredibly efficient.
 Incremental biases in how our brains recognize, process, and react to the world around us either contributed to our survival and thus were carried forward, or died out.
 Of major importance in the millions of years of hominid adaptation was the concept of 'salience', which is related to curiosity, novelty and reward seeking.
 Salience is noticing what is important, or different; what contrasts from the usual.
 All of the various precursor hominid species to modern man evolved under conditions of privation and scarcity, at least until 20-30,000 years ago, (which is too short of time to meaningfully impact millions of years of neural sculpture).

 Salience recognition is part of the mesolimbic dopamine reward pathway.
-This system of neurons is integral to survival efficiency, helping us to decide on a minute by minute basis what in the environment should command our attention.
-Immediate feedback on what is 'new' was critical in staying out of harms way as well as procuring food.
-Because most of what happens around us each day is predictable, processing every detail of a familiar habitat wastes brain energy and could also be a deadly distraction.
-Thus when our ancestors were living on the savanna they paid little attention to the stable profile of the mountains on the horizon but were alert to any change or movement in the bush, on the plains, or at the riverbank.
-Those more able to detect and quickly process 'novelty' in the ancestral environment were more likely to survive and pass on their genes.
+This system of neurons is integral to survival efficiency, helping us to instantly decide what in the environment should command our attention.
+Historically, immediate feedback on what is 'new' was critical in avoiding danger as well as procuring food.
+Because most of what happens around us each day is predictable, processing every detail of a familiar habitat wastes brain energy.
+It also would slow down our mental computer so as to become a deadly distraction.
+Thus our ancestors living on the African savanna paid little attention to the stable mountains on the horizon but were alert to any change or movement in the bush, on the plains, or at the riverbank.
+Those more able to detect and quickly process 'novel cues' were more likely to survive and pass on their genes.
 Indeed, modern experimental removal of dopamine receptor genes in animals causes them to reduce exploratory behavior, a key variable related to inclusive fitness in animal biology.
-Novelty also played a role in sexual selection as well.
-Recent theorists have pointed out that perceptual biases (e.g. greater responsiveness to large, bright, high-contrast, loud, rhythmic, or novel stimuli) can influence the direction of sexual selection and the details of courtship displays (e.g. Endler, 1992; Ryan & Keddy-Hector, 1992; for review see Geoffrey Miller).
-Small differences between species in these perceptual biases could lead to large differences in the courtship displays
+Novelty also played a role in mating selection itself as well.
+Perceptual biases (e.g. greater responsiveness to large, bright, high-contrast, loud, rhythmic, or novel stimuli) can influence the direction of sexual selection and the details of courtship displays (e.g. Endler, 1992; Ryan & Keddy-Hector, 1992).
+Small differences between species in these perceptual biases could lead to large differences in the courtship displays they evolved.

-By instinct then, we are geared for individual survival - we are both reward driven, and curious.
-Indeed it was these two core traits which the father of economics himself, Adam Smith, predicted would be the drivers of world economic growth in "Wealth of Nations".
+We are instinctually geared for individual survival - being both reward driven, and curious.
+It was these two core traits which the father of economics himself, Adam Smith, predicted would be the drivers of world economic growth in "Wealth of Nations".
 According to Smith, uniting the twin economic engines of self-interest (which he termed self-love) and curiosity was ambition - "the competitive human drive for social betterment".
 Charles Darwin, about 70 years later after reading Adam Smiths "Theory of Moral Sentiments" recognized the parallel between the pursuit of wealth creation and the competition for resources that occurred among species.
-More recently, books by Peter Whybrow "(American Mania)" and Michael Shermer (The Mind of the Market: Compassionate Apes, Competitive Humans, and other Tales from Evolutionary Economics) have suggested that our market system of allocating resources and 'status' was the natural social culmination for an intelligent species finding an abundance of resources.
+More recently, books by Peter Whybrow "(American Mania)" and Michael Shermer (The Mind of the Market: Compassionate Apes, Competitive Humans, and other Tales from Evolutionary Economics) have suggested that our market system of allocating resources and 'status' has been the natural social culmination for an intelligent species finding an abundance of resources.

-But, as we shall soon see, the esteemed Scottish philosopher could not have envisioned heli-skiing, Starbucks, corporate jets, yachts, and other stimulating and pleasurable objects that his modern descendants compete for and so easily become acclimated to.
-I doubt he ever conceived of Peak Oil either.
+But, as we shall soon see, the revered Scottish philosopher could not have envisioned heli-skiing, Starbucks, corporate jets, 500 foot yachts, and many other stimulating and pleasurable objects that his modern descendants compete for and so easily become acclimated to.
+(I doubt he ever conceived of Peak Oil either).